Are you ready to consume a comprehensive treasure trove of the best presentation ideas and techniques for 2021?

 - Offline access is possible in PowerPoint.

-- It has free iOS and Android mobile apps.
+- It's got free iOS and Android mobile apps.

 Disadvantages of Microsoft PowerPoint